-Connecting Nutrition employs functional testing from laboratories including Genova Diagnostics, Metametrix, Cyrex, Biolab, Cambridge Nutritional Sciences and Regenerus Laboratories.
+Connecting Nutrition employs functional testing from established worldwide laboratories including Genova Diagnostics, Invivo, Cyrex, Biolab, Cambridge Nutritional Sciences and Regenerus Laboratories.
 This allows the most appropriate test to be selected.

 Tests are based on saliva, blood, urine and stools.
 The more popular tests are:

-The health of the gut is the foundation for optimal health.
-Digestive complaints are one of the most common factors in individuals seeking functional nutrition programmes.
+The health of the gut is the foundation for overall good health.
+Digestive complaints are one of the most common factors in individuals seeking professional nutrition guidance:

 - Candida: is a yeast found naturally in the digestive tract.
 However, if the natural balance of the gut bacteria has been disturbed, such as with a high use of antibiotics, candida levels can grow to pathogenic levels resulting in multiple symptoms affecting different parts of the body.